corgikit/pancake-document/code/migration/migrate-your-stakings.md

 ### 2. Unstake from the old farms

 There are two steps in the migration helper.
-In the first step, you should see a list of three CAKE syrup pools and farms you are currently staking.
+In the first step, you should see a list of three CAKE staking pools and farms you are currently staking.

 ![](<../../.gitbook/images/migration-helper-steps-guide-3 (2).png>)